minimice/terraform-cloudprovider-cli/terraform-azure-go-cli/README.md

 ## Quick start 🍕
 1. Clone this repo.
-2. For x86 processors, open up a terminal window to this directory and run:
+2. Open up a terminal window to this directory and run:
-   `docker build -f 'Dockerfile_x86_64' -t local/terraform-azure-go-cli .`
+   `docker build -t local/terraform-azure-go-cli:latest .`
    For ARM processors, open up a terminal window to this directory and run:
    `NO SOLUTION YET - TBD`
    See https://github.com/Azure/azure-cli/issues/7368